TheWidlarzGroup/react-native-notificated/README.md

 - [Redux Example](https://thewidlarzgroup.github.io/react-native-notificated/docs/intro/examples/redux-example)
 - [Api Reference](https://thewidlarzgroup.github.io/react-native-notificated/docs/api/apiReference)

+## 🎯 Usage

+Features of this library have been presented at App.js 2022 conference.
+Find out why `react-native-notificated` is the only in-app notitication library that you'll ever need [HERE](https://youtu.be/LDeTWZDDtiM)

 ## 🛸 Dependencies

 This library needs these dependencies to be installed in your project before you can use it: